 Amazing Service: Nextiva’s Greatest Product

-For all the great features and plans that Nextiva offers, there is one area that they are especially proud, and that is their customer service.
+Nextiva plans and pricing offer great value, but perhaps the area that Nextiva is especially proud of is their customer service.
 They even trademarked the words “Amazing Service.”
 Nextiva holds themselves to a very high standard.
 Although they do not have 24/7 phone support, they do offer US-based support six days of the week out of their Arizona headquarters.
 95% of calls are answered on the first ring.
 Hold time is minimal, and they want to get the issue resolved on the first call.
-Their hand-on approach is in keeping with their corporate culture of valuing their customers' time, and knowing how important phone service is to keeping an office going.
+Their hand-on approach is in keeping with their corporate culture of valuing their customers’ time, and knowing how important phone service is to keeping an office going.
 In addition to their excellent phone support, you can also email them or check FAQs and tutorials online at any time.

 If you’re unsure whether Nextiva is right for you, I invite you to check out Nextiva’s Youtube channel, Youtube.com/Nextiva.
 Nextiva has basically two categories of videos.
 The first is videos alliterative titles like “Mondays with Mike,” which give small business advice.
 The second is testimonials from small businesses.
 While it’s great to hear that major companies like Burger King use Nextiva, it’s great to hear from small businesses about their experience.
 Each about two-minute long interview gives an example of a kind of business, like a law firm or a marketing company, and how satisfied they are with Nextiva.
 On top of that, they might mention a particular feature they like or experience they had that left a good taste in their mouth.
 By having these testimonials, they are letting their service speak for itself.